 - Sterne Agee Group, Inc. ("Sterne Agee") On June 5, 2015, we completed the purchase of all of the outstanding shares of common stock of Sterne Agee, a financial service firm that offers comprehensive wealth management and investment service to a diverse client base including corporations, municipalities, and individual investors.
-On July 1, 2016, we completed the sale of Sterne Agee's legacy independent brokerage and clearing businesses pursuant to two separate stock purchase agreements dated June 24, 2016. - Barclays Wealth and Investment Management ("Barclays") On December 4, 2015, we completed the purchase of the Barclays Wealth and Investment Management, Americas franchise in the U.S. - Eaton Partners, LLC ("Eaton Partners") On January 4, 2016, we completed the acquisition of Eaton Partners, a global fund placement and advisory firm.
-Eaton Partners will retain its brand name and will operate as a Stifel company. - ISM Capital LLP ("ISM") On May 3, 2016, we completed the acquisition of ISM, an independent investment bank focused on international debt capital markets.
-The acquisition of ISM adds to our company's debt capital markets origination, sales, and research capabilities.
+On July 1, 2016, we completed the sale of Sterne Agee's legacy independent brokerage and clearing businesses pursuant to two separate stock purchase agreements dated June 24, 2016. - Barclays Wealth and Investment Management ("Barclays") On December 4, 2015, we completed the purchase of the Barclays Wealth and Investment Management, Americas franchise in the U.S. - Eaton Partners, LLC ("Eaton Partners") On January 4, 2016, we completed the acquisition of Eaton Partners, a global fund placement and advisory firm. - ISM Capital LLP ("ISM") On May 3, 2016, we completed the acquisition of ISM, an independent investment bank focused on international debt capital markets.
+The acquisition of ISM increased our company's debt capital markets origination, sales, and research capabilities. - City Securities Corporation ("City Securities") On January 3, 2017, we completed the acquisition of City Financial Corporation and its wholly owned subsidiary, City Securities, an independent investment bank focused primarily on offering wealth management and public finance services across the Midwest.